 26. Time Management – there are 70 000 people along with you trying to move between pavilions and that can provoke foot traffic jams, try to allow for some time between your meetings and talks, so that you make your next meeting on time.
 Usually you need 15-30 minutes for a meeting.

-27. Food – bring food with you, because even though there are food points in the venue, you will not want to waste time during the summit, as it is catastrophically lacking already.
+27. Food – bring food with you, because even though there are food points in the venue, you will not want to waste time during the Web Summit.

 29. Come ahead of time – if you want to attend events, such as the Startup University lectures, come ahead of time to take a place because they tend to get overcrowded and lack seating for everyone.
 Come ahead of time and take a comfortable seat.